1 hour Recorded Audio and Slides

 The Urgent Care Association of America designates this enduring material activity for a maximum of 1 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This course is designated for 1 credit of OPerations towards the Urgent Care Management Certificate.
+This course is designated for 1 credit of OPperations towards the Urgent Care Management Certificate.

 Submitting for Credit: